TDT4290-Gr6/math-mate/README.md

 git clone git@hf.co:datasets/HuggingFaceH4/MATH-500
 ```

 To use Gemini or OpenAI, you need to set the respective API keys in a `.env.local` file in the root of the project.
-You can use the `.env.example` file as a template.

 ### OpenAI API key

 You can get a OpenAI API key by creating a new API key on the [OpenAI platform](https://platform.openai.com/account/api-keys).
+Environment variable name: `OPENAI_API_KEY`.

 ### Gemini API key

 You can get a Gemini API key by creating a new project in the [Gemini AI Studio](https://aistudio.google.com/api-keys).
+Environment variable name: `GEMINI_TOKEN`.